 Born and raised in Tokyo, Japan, Erena Shimoda always had an affinity with the underwater world even though she grew up in the city.
 One of her favorite childhood memories includes floating in a small inflatable pool, daydreaming about mermaids and singing a children’s song:

 The ocean is wide, the ocean is huge…

 It’s no surprise, then, that Erena immediately became addicted to scuba diving after a trip to the Honduras Bay islands Utila and Roatan.
 She received her Divemaster certificate in Venezuela in 2005 and began shooting underwater photographs in Thailand, Bonaire, Corsica, Cozumel, Cancun and Hawaii.
 Today, she specializes in underwater portrait photography and uses her background in New Media and Fine Art to create unique compositions in different media.

-Seeing cancer survivors marvel at lovely photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the healing effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.
+Seeing cancer survivors marvel at lovely photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the transformative effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.

 One of the most impactful projects that She’ve spearheaded is running a fundraising campaign to help cancer survivors rediscover their beauty through underwater water portrait photography in July 2013.

 The campaign ended successfully, and she met 13 survivors at the end of 2013.

 She started reaching out to other survivors including domestic violence survivors, people with PTSD, physical disabilities and aquaphobias.
-Her goal is to reach out to people all over the world and share her passion and the healing properties of being underwater as well as the beauty and joy it can bring.
+Her goal is to reach out to people all over the world and share her passion and the transformative properties of being underwater as well as the beauty and joy it can bring.

-She believes in the power of water healing and the power of the creative process to heal body and mind.
+She believes in the power of water and the power of the creative process to transform body and mind.

-She would love your help in donations or sign up for the portrait session continuing to spread the word to help her increase the number of cancer survivors that can take part in my project.
-With your help, we can make a difference in their continuous healing process.
+She would love your help in donations or sign up for the portrait session continuing to spread the word to help her increase the number of survivors that can take part in her project.
+With your help, we can make a difference in their continuous transformative process.